 Playgrounds are an important part of childhood, but they can also be a source of devastating child injuries.
-If your child or ward was injured in a playground accident, contact the playground injury attorneys at The Law Offices of Haytham Faraj for help.
+If your child was injured in a playground accident, contact the playground injury attorneys at The Law Offices of Haytham Faraj for help.

 Playgrounds, parks, and recreation centers are an important part of childhood.
 They enable our children make friends, engage in healthy activities, and develop the social skills they require to become accomplished young adults.
 Sadly, as a disproportionate number of parents find out, playgrounds can also be a source of devastating child injuries.